 Is Remitly safe?

-Yes, Remitly is safe to send money with.
-But this guide will dive into the details about how exactly Remitly keeps customers and their funds safe in just a moment.
+This guide will dive into the details about how exactly Remitly keeps customers and their funds safe in just a moment.
 Let’s start with an overview, and some key facts and figures about Remitly, to help you answer the question: is Remitly trustworthy?

-- Regulators: Remitly is authorized in all states and Washington, D.C., and regulated by relevant bodies in the countries it operates in
+Regulators: Remitly is authorized in all states and Washington, D.C., and regulated by relevant bodies in the countries it operates in

-- Established in: 2011, based in Seattle
+Established in: 2011, based in Seattle

-- Customer numbers: 2.6 million in Q3 2023
+Customer numbers: 2.6 million in Q3 2021

-- Volume of transfers: Q3 2023; send volume reported at 5.2 billion USD
+Volume of transfers: Q3 2021; send volume reported at 5.2 billion USD

 Remitly is registered by the US Department of Treasury as a Money Services Business, and also holds local licenses in any US state where a license is required, as a money transmitter.
 Additionally, companies like Remitly need to be licensed and regulated according to local laws in any other country in which they operate.
 These include the Financial Conduct Authority (FCA) in the UK, FINTRAC in Canada, or AUSTRAC in Australia.

-Is Remitly safer than traditional banks?
+Is Remitly as safe as banks?

 Like banks, services such as Remitly are regulated by both state and Federal law, and must register with the Financial Crimes Enforcement Network (FinCEN) in the US.